What is dehydrated and freeze-dried food?

 Do you use any chemical additives or preservatives?

 No. All of our products contain only natural ingredients.
 We do not use or add chemical preservatives, synthetic flavors, or food coloring agents.
 Drying is our process of food preservation, either air drying or freeze-drying, and nothing else.
-We never use GMO ingredients.
+We prohibit GMO/Genetically Engineered food ingredients.

 How do you test the cooking instructions for meals?